instadeepai/marl-eval/README.md

 ## Standing on the shoulders of giants ⛰️
 The tools here build upon the tools in the [rliable](https://github.com/google-research/rliable) repo which goes along with the work done by [Agarwal et al. (2022)](https://arxiv.org/abs/2108.13264) in the paper titled _Deep Reinforcement Learning at the Edge of the Statistical Precipice_.
 For any details on the types of plots produced, please see their work.

+### Overview 🦜

+- 🥑 **Easy data processing**: Easy to use functions that will process all raw experiment data and prepare it for downstream use of the `rliable` tools.
+- 🍬 **Easy data plotting**: Easy to use functions built on top of the `rlibale` tools which will handle the plotting of all processed data dn produce tabular results in both `.csv` and `LaTeX` format.

 ## Installation 🎬
 The latest release of the MARL-eval maybe be installed as follows:
 ```bash